 When you view the earth from space, the blue of the water immediately strikes you.
-The next thing that catches the eye is the bright green colour stretching across the globe.
+The next thing that catches your eye is the bright green colour stretching across the globe.
 This green colour is from all the plants in the world.
 This observation might make you wonder, why are plants green in the first place?
 It turns out that being green only captures a portion of sunlight for energy use, but due to the quirks of evolutions and the conditions on earth, it is the best option for plants.

 6CO2 + 6H2O + light energy = C6H12O6 + 6O2

 This allows them to convert energy from the sun into food for themselves.
-It is found in every single plant on earth from mosses to evergreens, and has only evolved once.
+It is found in every single plant on Earth, from mosses to evergreens, and has only evolved once.

 In the fall, leaves appear bright yellow and red because deciduous plants stop producing chlorophyll for the winter.
 Chlorophyll decomposes in sunlight so when plants stop producing it disappears.
 The colours that it usually masks are revealed, like yellow and red.

-Why are plants not black or purple?
+Why aren’t plants black or purple?

-All in all, the positives of chlorophyll outweigh the negatives in the conditions of this planet so much so that plants dominate the world.
+All in all, the positives of chlorophyll outweigh the negatives in the conditions of this planet, so much so that plants dominate the world.

 Enjoyed this article?
 Join 40,000+ subscribers to the ZME Science newsletter.
 Subscribe now!